sauliiin/Loki-and-Grafana/README.md

 | `count_over_time(...)`      | Counts **how many times** the event happened per type.  |
 | `count(count_over_time(...))`| Counts **how many types** had at least one event.       |
 | `count(...)` alone          | Counts **how many log series** exist.                   |

 ## ⚠️ Aggregation after `| json`?
 Not directly.

-Ok, Nut where do I look fot the `"function": "wrapper"`, or how do I understand how loki handle my data?

-There is no screet here.
-Its basically a soft skill that anyone can develop.

-## ⚠️ Aggregation after `| json`?
-Not directly.